What is a hard inquiry?

 What is a soft inquiry?

-Soft inquiries typically occur when a person or company, such as a potential employer, checks your credit report as part of a background check, when you are "pre-approved" for credit card offers and when you check your own credit score.
+Soft inquiries typically occur when a person or company checks your credit report as part of a background check.
+Examples include employer background checks, getting "pre-approved" for credit card offers and checking your own credit score.
 A soft inquiry may occur without your permission.
-Soft inquiries may be recorded in your credit report, depending on the credit bureau, but they won't affect your credit score in any way.
+Soft inquiries may be recorded in your credit report, depending on the credit bureau, but they won't affect your credit score.

 One of the biggest misconceptions is that checking your own credit score using companies like Credit Karma will hurt your credit score.
 This is not the case.
-You can check your credit score at Credit Karma as often as you like and doing so will never lower your credit score.
+You can check your credit scores at Credit Karma as often as you like without affecting your credit score.

 Examples of Hard Versus Soft Inquiries

 While we mentioned some common examples of which financial actions result in a hard or soft inquiry, here are some lesser-known actions that may incur a credit inquiry.